EffectOrientedProgramming/book/Chapters/03_Superpowers.md

 ## Many More Superpowers

-{{ todo: make rendering in manuscript work.
+{{ todo: Group discussion about this.
+Make rendering in manuscript work.
 Or hard-code the resulting graph image. }}

 ```mermaid
 graph TD